usegalaxy-eu/operations/celery.md

 For better experience I recommend our [Systemd Ansible Role](https://github.com/usegalaxy-eu/ansible-galaxy-systemd).

-## Chapter Three: The Talking Flowers
+## Chapter Four: The Talking Flowers

 To be able to watch your Celery tasks grow and monitor it's behavior, you can talk to the Flower.
 It's a beautiful Celery dashboard, installable with `pip` or by using another convenient [Ansible role](https://galaxy.ansible.com/usegalaxy_eu/flower).
 Flower needs the same access to packages, paths and folders as Celery workers and additionally it's RabbitMQ user needs to have at least monitoring permission for the galaxy queue.
 In order to access the dashboard, you need to be in the same Tailscale network or use SSH tunneling.

-## Chapter Four: Be On Good Terms With Time
+## Chapter Five: Be On Good Terms With Time

 Having time on you side makes life easier, right?
 You can easily do that by using InfluxDB and import all your information you got from Flower directly with [Telegraf](https://galaxy.ansible.com/dj-wasabi/telegraf/).